jessicablank/Work-Day-Planner/README.md

   }
 ```
 ### JavaScript Methods
 I was also able to eliminate the use of moment.js as that library circles the depreciation drain.
-I am simply using Javascript date methods with a `setInterval` method to check the time every second.
+I am simply using [Javascript Date Objects](https://www.w3schools.com/js/js_dates.asp "Go to W3Schools") with a [Window setInterval](https://www.w3schools.com/jsref/met_win_setinterval.asp "Go to W3Schools") method to check the time every second.
 This seems like a light-weight solution for this simple browser app.

 ### Iteration
 I'm glad I have this has a reference point for future applications with similar functionality.
 At the same time I know if I come back to it in a few months, I'll likely have more ideas on how to make it better.
-For now, I will mark in my Trello Board to make a ReactJS version of this application to continue my iterative learning cycle (ﾉ◕ヮ◕)ﾉ*:･ﾟ✧
+This is the iterative cycle of learning to code (ﾉ◕ヮ◕)ﾉ*:･ﾟ✧

 Screen Shot of Original: